Pont Valentré |

 There's four of these oversized carnivores kept semi-tamed by Lemuria.
 The Troll not only catches them for food, but also uses the fish for bathing, jumping into the water and letting them attack him.
 They effectively act as violent sharksuckers, devouring the tumors, skin tags and lesions sprouting from his cancerous flesh.

-The Happy Few approached the gatehouse via riverboat, but Yazidi panicked when she saw the Gargoyles converging on them.
+The Happy Few approached the gatehouse via riverboat, but Yazidi panicked when she saw the Gargoyles.
 After she opened fire with Magic Missiles, the constructs attacked the party.
-Yazidi and Konrad were killed almost immediately; their corpses falling into the water.
-Meanwhile, Sir Volga surrendered, Trafalgar hid in a barrel and Lays-Strong-Eggs leapt off the boat (only to be captured by Lemuria).
+Yazidi and Konrad died, Sir Volga surrendered, Trafalgar hid in a barrel and Lays-Strong-Eggs leapt off the boat only to be captured by Lemuria.

-The tollman caved Volga's skull in and fed him to the piranhas.
-Having never eaten a member of her race before, he tied Lays-Strong-Eggs up whilst he prepared ingredients to cook her with.
-The Lizardman doesn't hold a grudge against the Troll (it's not like she hasn't eaten people alive before), but she would still like to escape.
+The tollman fed Volga to his piranhas, but kept Lays-Strong-Eggs alive.
+Having never eaten a member of her race before, he's busy preparing ingredients to cook her with.
+The Lizardman doesn't hold a grudge against (it's not like she hasn't eaten people alive before), but she'd still like to escape.

 Trafalgar wants to rescue Lays-Strong Eggs.
 Partially out of guilt over hiding while his friends were slaughtered.
 Mostly because there's no way he's making it back to civilisation without her help.
-He's equipped with Leather Armour, a Shortbow with silvered arrows, a +1 Dagger of Light and a Potion of Resist Arrest (doubles movement speed and renders the user immune to being grappled or restrained for 1D6+6 turns).
+He's equipped with Leather Armour, a Shortbow with silvered arrows, a +1 Shortsword of Light and a Potion of Resist Arrest (doubles movement speed and renders the user immune to being restrained).

 No comments: